niklas-hasselmeyer/minidusen/README.md

     end

 You can return any object or array of objects.
-Dusen will stringify the return value and index those words.
+Minidusen will stringify the return value and index those words.
 Note that indexed words do not need to be fields of your model:

     search_text do
       [email, city, author.screen_name, ('client' if client?)